yctao7/CNTools/README.md

 The required operating system is Linux.
 The version the software has been tested on is V1.0.0.

 ## Installation guide
 Create the experiment environment simply by ```conda env create -f environment.yml```.
-It usually costs five to ten minutes.
+It usually costs less than five minutes.

 ## Instructions for use